-The Levelling is a very good film but it is also hugely emotionally draining.
-To say I came out wanting a drink and a cigarette and I don’t know, maybe a litter of kittens to play with, is an understatement.
+This is an emotionally draining movie.
+To say I came out wanting a drink and a cigarette and maybe a litter of kittens to play with is an understatement.
 Set on the Somerset Levels a few months after the 2014 floods that have left Aubrey (David Troughton) living in a static caravan on his farm, the family house still damaged and the insurance company refusing to pay out, the setting is downbeat and the story one of suicide and a collapsing farming economy.

-But it’s still very much worth watching, for moving performances and a painfully accurate portrayal of family relationships, already frayed, threatening to unravel altogether under such pressures.
+But it’s still excellent filmmaking, with moving performances and a painfully accurate portrayal of family relationships, already frayed, threatening to unravel altogether under such pressures.

 Their mother is already long dead, their father not so much uniformly taciturn as voluble about farming necessities but rarely speaking about feelings and family.
 And when they do discuss them, his version of past events is very different to Clover’s.